 The on-board audio jack (J8) is driven by a Sallen-Key Butterworth Low-pass 4th Order Filter that provides mono audio output.
-The circuit of the low pass filter is shown in Fig 29.
+The circuit of the low-pass filter is shown in Figure 15.1.
 The input of the filter (AUD_PWM) is connected to the FPGA pin A11.
-A digital input will typically be a pulse width modulated (PWM) signal or pulse density modulated (PDM) signal produced by the FPGA.
-The low pass filter on the input will act as a reconstruction filter to convert the pulse width modulated digital signal into an analog voltage on the audio jack output.
+A digital input will typically be a pulse-width modulated (PWM) or pulse density modulated (PDM) open-drain signal produced by the FPGA.
+The signal needs to be driven low for logic '0' and left in high-impedance for logic '1'.
+An on-board pull-up resistor to a clean analog 3.3V rail will establish the proper voltage for logic '1'.
+The low-pass filter on the input will act as a reconstruction filter to convert the pulse-width modulated digital signal into an analog voltage on the audio jack output.

-Sallen-Key Butterworth Low Pass 4th Order Filter
+Figure 15.1 Sallen-Key Butterworth Low-Pass 4th Order Filter